The connective tissue between the heel and ball of the foot may become damaged and painful.

 Stretches, applying ice, changing footwear, wearing devices inside the shoe that cushion, support, and elevate the heel, and sometimes corticosteroid injections can help.

-Plantar fasciosis can develop in people who have sedentary lifestyles, wear high-heeled shoes, have unusually high or low arches in the feet, or have tight calf muscles or a tight Achilles tendon (which attaches the calf muscles to the heel bone).
+Plantar fasciosis can develop in people who have a sedentary lifestyle, wear high-heeled shoes, have unusually high or low arches in the feet, or have tight calf muscles or a tight Achilles tendon (the tendon that attaches the calf muscles to the heel bone).
 Sedentary people are usually affected when they suddenly increase their level of activity or wear less supportive shoes such as sandals or flip-flops.
 Plantar fasciosis is also common among runners and dancers because of increased stress on the fascia, especially if the person also has poor foot posture.
 The development of this painful disorder occurs more often in people whose occupations involve standing or walking on hard surfaces for prolonged periods.

 What Is a Heel Spur?

 A heel spur is a pointed growth of extra bone on the heel bone (calcaneus).
 It may form when the plantar fascia, the connective tissue extending from the bottom of the heel bone to the base of the toes (ball of the foot), pulls excessively on the heel.
 The spur may be painful as it develops but it may become less painful as the foot adjusts to it.
 Not all heel spurs cause symptoms.
 When heel spurs do cause symptoms, most can be treated without surgery.

 Diagnosis of Plantar Fasciosis

 A doctor's examination of the foot